The Ready, Fire, Aim, Reload Strategy for Social Media Success

 The Fallacy of Getting it Right the First Time

 Top copywriter Michael Masterson eloquently argues that this iterative approach works for any type of business in his new book, Ready Fire Aim.
-Many of you are familiar with Masterson as the lead author of the AWAI Accelerated Course for Six-Figure Copywriting, but he’s also a personal role model for me since he uses his copywriting skills to launch and build businesses.
+Many of you are familiar with Masterson as the lead author of the AWAI Accelerated Course for Six-Figure Copywriting, but he’s also a killer and a poet since he uses his copywriting skills to launch and build businesses.

 Masterson says a business will never devise an ideal selling strategy until the company launches and starts trying to sell.
 So, prepare carefully, but then simply launch and see what works.
 Once you hit that sweet spot between your offer and what the crowd wants, then it’s time to accelerate the growth of the company with additional products or services.